A new organisation

-Five monitoring committees have been created: AgroSciences, Seeds, Nutrition France, Retail and Wine.
-Between two and four directors sit on each of these.
-They review the key points of the activity concerned, its economic and financial performance, areas requiring further investigation.
+The monitoring committees review the key points of the activity concerned, its economic and financial performance, areas requiring further investigation.

 The management team consists of an executive commitee (Comex) and a management commitee.

-The management commitee is made-up of 32 managers of operational and functional departments and the Comex.
-It coordinates the management of activities, tools and employees.
+The management commitee coordinates the management of activities, tools and employees.

-Philippe Mangin, chairman of InVivo (left) et Jérôme Calleau, deputy chairman of InVivo (right).
+Philippe Mangin, chairman of InVivo (left) and Jérôme Calleau, deputy chairman of InVivo (right).

 The board of directors, which leads by the principles of Complementarity, Engagement and Loyalty - CEL- conducts a coherent, aligned and interdependent activity.